mehdidc/datainstall/README.md

-The purpose of this is to bootstrap/create a machine so that it is ready-to-use for RAMPs.
+The purpose of datainstall is to bootstrap/create a machine so that it is ready-to-use for RAMPs.
 Currently, there are two ways to bootstrap a machine, either directly by ssh to a machine (e.g onevm) or using Docker.
 For the ssh case, you need root (admin).
+Note that datainstall currently work only on debian based systems.

 ## With ssh

 just type :

-> ./launch.sh onevm-xxx.lal.in2p3.fr
+> ./install.sh onevm-xxx.lal.in2p3.fr

 you can also do it on several machines:

-> ./launch.sh onevm-xxx.lal.in2p3.fr onevm-yyy.lal.in2p3.fr....
+> ./install.sh onevm-xxx.lal.in2p3.fr onevm-yyy.lal.in2p3.fr....

 ##  With Docker